New to MyHealth?

 Calvin Diep, Pharm.D., BCCCP received his undergraduate degree from the University of California, Davis and his Doctor of Pharmacy degree from the University of California, San Francisco.
 He completed his PGY-1 pharmacy practice residency at Oregon Health and Science University and his PGY-2 critical care residency at Stanford Health Care.
 He currently works as a clinical pharmacist in critical care medicine.

-April Fong, Pharm.D. received her undergraduate degree from the University of California, Los Angeles and her Doctor of Pharmacy degree from the University of Washington in 2003.
-She completed her pharmacy practice residency and critical care residency at Stanford Health Care.
+Daniella Veloria, Pharm.D.,BCCCP received her undergraduate degree from the University of California, Los Angeles and her Doctor of Pharmacy from the University of Southern California.
+She completed her PGY-1 pharmacy practice residency at Stanford Health Care and her PGY-2 critical care residency at Stanford Health Care.
+She currently works as a critical care pharmacist

+Miranda Wong, Pharm.D., BCCCP received her undergraduate degree from the University of California, Davis and his Doctor of Pharmacy degree from the University of Southern California.
+She completed her PGY-1 pharmacy practice residency at the University of California, San Francisco and PGY-2 critical care residency at Stanford Health Care.
 She currently works as a critical care pharmacist.

-Benny Yau, Pharm.D., BCCCP received his undergraduate degree from University of California, Los Angeles and earned his Doctor of Pharmacy degree from the University of South Florida.
-He completed his PGY-1 pharmacy practice residency at Stanford Health Care and PGY-2 critical care specialty residency at University of California, San Diego.
-He currently works as a critical care pharmacist.

 Emergency Medicine

-Edwin Lim, Pharm.D. received his Doctor of Pharmacy degree from Thomas Jefferson University, College of Pharmacy in Philadelphia, Pennsylvania.
+Edwin Lim, Pharm.D, BCEMP received his Doctor of Pharmacy degree from Thomas Jefferson University, College of Pharmacy in Philadelphia, Pennsylvania.
 He completed his PGY-1 Pharmacy Practice Residency at the University of California, San Francisco Medical Center and went on to complete his PGY-2 Emergency Medicine Pharmacy Residency at Northwestern Memorial Hospital in conjunction with Rosalind Franklin University in Chicago, Illinois.
 He practiced as a Trauma Clinical Pharmacist at the Zuckerberg San Francisco General Hospital and then as an emergency medicine clinical pharmacist at Sutter Memorial Medical Center where he implemented emergency department pharmacy services before joining the emergency medicine pharmacy group at Stanford Health Care.

-Shannon Rankin, Pharm.D., BCPS received her Doctorate of Pharmacy degree from the University of New Mexico College of Pharmacy in 2003.
-She completed her specialty residency in Emergency Medicine at Robert Wood Johnson University Hospital through Rutgers University in New Brunswick, New Jersey.
-She has practiced as an emergency medicine pharmacist at the University of New Mexico Hospital and as a clinical pharmacist at San Francisco General Hospital.
-She currently works as an emergency medicine clinical pharmacist at Stanford Health Care.
+Shannon received her Doctor of Pharmacy degree from the University of New Mexico College of Pharmacy.
+She completed a specialty residency in Emergency Medicine at Robert Wood Johnson University Hospital through Rutgers University in New Brunswick, New Jersey.
+She practiced as an emergency medicine clinical pharmacist at the University of New Mexico Hospital and as a clinical pharmacist at San Francisco General Hospital before joining the emergency medicine pharmacy team at Stanford Health Care.

 Hematology/Oncology

-Edna Cheung, PharmD, BCOP received her Doctor of Pharmacy degree from the University of California, San Francisco in 2017.
-She completed her PGY1 pharmacy practice residency at the University of Michigan and returned to UCSF for her PGY2 oncology pharmacy residency.
-Currently, she is an inpatient clinical pharmacist in hematology/oncology and bone marrow transplant.
-She also participates in the #TwitteRx community.
+Edna Cheung, Pharm.D., BCOP, PGY2 Oncology Residency Program Director.
+Edna received her Doctor of Pharmacy from the University of California, San Francisco.
+She completed her PGY-1 pharmacy practice residency at the University of Michigan and her PGY-2 oncology residency at the University of California, San Francisco.

-Kimberly Lau, Pharm.D. earned her Doctor of Pharmacy degree from the University of California, San Francisco in 2017.
-She completed her PGY-1 acute care pharmacy residency and PGY-2 hematology/oncology pharmacy residency at the University of California, San Diego from 2017-2019.
-Currently, she works as an inpatient clinical pharmacist specializing in hematology and oncology.
+Liki Ng, Pharm.D. received her Doctor of Pharmacy from the University of California, San Francisco.
+She completed her PGY-1 pharmacy practice residency and PGY-2 oncology residency at Stanford Health Care.

 Infectious Diseases